engineer-nicolas/cs50sql/README.md

 ## Projects and Problem Sets

-Each lecture is paired with a problem set or project where you apply the SQL clauses and database concepts learned, such as:
+Each lecture is paired with a problem set where you apply the SQL clauses and database concepts learned, such as:

 - Writing complex queries across related tables
 - Designing schemas for normalized datasets